sabiwara/cmp/README.md

 - Easily extensible through the `Cmp.Comparable` protocol
 - Robust and well-tested (both unit and property-based)

+Supporting comparisons between non-homogeneous types such as mixed `Decimal` and built-in numbers for instance is a non-goal.
+This limitation is a necessary trade-off in order to ensure the points above.
+Use the `Decimal` library directly if you need this.

 ## Copyright and License

 Cmp is licensed under the [MIT License](LICENSE.md).